 Each year FRU staff and volunteers represent hundreds of people in First and Upper Tier tribunals, the Employment Tribunal and Employment Appeal Tribunal.
-We also take cases into the higher courts with the assistance of barristers in practice.
-Most cases are referred by a network of frontline advice agencies, trade unions and law firms.
+We also help clients take cases into the higher courts by referring on to solicitors and barristers in practice.
+Most cases are referred to us by a network of frontline advice agencies, trade unions and law firms.
 Some come to us directly through our self-referral project.
-Our First-Tier and Employment Tribunal work is mostly in London and the south and east of England.
+Our First Tier and Employment Tribunal work is mostly in London and the south and east of England.
 We take EAT, Upper Tier and higher courts cases from across the UK.

 FRU is based at our office in Gray's Inn in central London.
-We have a partnership with Nottingham Trent University, which provides a FRU service at its Legal Advice Centre delivered by NTU students supervised by LAC staff.
-We also have a successful partnership with City, University of London where City students take on cases as part of their academic and professional qualifications.
+We have a successful partnership with City, University of London where City students take on cases as part of their academic and professional qualifications.
 We benefit in a number of ways from support by Linklaters LLP, a 'magic circle' law firm.
 One of the elements of that support is that we host a Linklaters secondee for 6 months each year.
 The secondee is a trainee solicitor in their final seat before qualification.
 The secondee takes on employment cases and assists with the running of the Unit.
 This provides experience that they are not able to gain in other seats, particularly in advocacy.
-In recent years FRU has also benefited from a scheme linked to Outer Temple Chambers which offers an extended pupillage.
-This involves 6 months at FRU doing primarily employment casework, followed by a formal first six month pupillage at OTC, and then a practising second six month pupillage doing OTC and FRU casework.

-FRU is about to commence our 50th year of operation.
+FRU celebrated our 50th year of operation in 2022.
 Many senior judicial and legal figures are FRU alumni, and we enjoy a strong reputation for the quality of our work with the judiciary, chambers and law firms.
 Our funding comes from a range of sources including corporate donations (from organisations such as the Bar Council, the Inns of Court, the Employment Law Association and Linklaters LLP) grant making trusts, partnerships, individual fundraising and fees from our trainees and referral agencies.